 The Pros & Cons of Sows – Female Guinea Pig

 This one can simultaneously be both: a pro and a con.
 Sows adore being surrounded by other cavies and they might become very sad if left alone in their cage.
 If you want to have at least a couple of guinea pigs, then it’s better to choose females as they won’t get into fights.
 Moreover, cavies will become real friends.

 Sows are real girls that like to keep their houses nice and clean.
 There certainly can be exceptions, but overall the cage will stay neater if you have a sow.

 It looks like if you want to have only one fluffy ball of happiness, then it’s better to adopt a boar.
-But what if you want two or even more cavies running around and bringing you joy?
-There can be three different options here.
+But what if you want two or even more guinea pigs running around and bringing you joy?
+Then you have three different options.